 This milk is made from quinoa and water.
-Quinoa is a superfood that is highly regarded in the vegan world, and you cannot go wrong with the milk.
+Quinoa is a superfood that is highly nutritious.
 The only catch is that this milk is quite expensive.

-However, you may like its sweet and nutty flavor, which makes this the perfect milk variety to add to cereal or even to warm porridge.
+With its sweet and nutty flavor, this is the perfect milk variety to add to cereal or even to warm porridge.